-Ah, summer, the season for reunions, revivals and reunions.
+Ah, summer, the season for reunions and revivals.
 A time to slow down, relax and reconnect with family, friends and yourself.

 The summer sun and southern humidity still fill our days, yet the ringing of school bells is starting to sound in our ears.
 Backpacks, pencils and crayons are beginning to replace the beach towels, buckets and balls of stores’ seasonal displays, and high school football players are taking to the practice field to prepare for the season opener.
 It’s August, and time to start preparing for a wonderful new school year.